Polizia Postale e delle Comunicazioni

-The Polizia Postale e delle Comunicazioni (Postal and Communications Police) is one of the units of the Polizia di Stato, the State Police of Italy.
-Its functions include the investigation of cybercrime.
+The Polizia Postale e delle Comunicazioni (Postal and Communications Police) is a branch of the Polizia di Stato, one of the national police forces of Italy.
+Its responsibilities include the investigation of cybercrimes.

 History

-PolTel has been created in 1981 as a special department of the Polizia di Stato in order to ensure safety, prevention and the repression of crimes on the field of the Italian Ministry of mail and telecommunications.
+PolTel was created in 1981 as a special department of the Polizia di Stato in order to ensure the safety, prevention and repression of crimes related to mail and telecommunications.

 Initially, it oversaw postal offices and protected armoured trucks during operations of valuables transport.
 The personnel was active in vigilance services for money and valuables transport operated by Ferrovie dello Stato Italiane, along with the railroad police (Polfer).

 After a privatization process in Italy and the foundation of Poste Italiane in 1998, the police service has been renamed in "Polizia Postale e delle Comunicazioni".

 Following the reform of the public security administration, the Postal and Communications Police has become a cutting-edge "special division" of the State Police against cybercrimes, respecting the constitutional values of privacy and freedom.